grec59/win-toolkit/README.md

 ## Known Issues

-1. Script execution logging is broken and under active development
-2. Task selection GUI may not appear in the foreground
+1. Task selection GUI may not appear in the foreground
-3. UEFI updates may fail on certain hardware models
+2. UEFI updates may fail on certain hardware models
-4. Dell system updates may require approval to begin installation when using EDR or Application Whitelisting software
+3. Dell system updates may require approval to begin installation when using EDR or Application Whitelisting software

 ## Notes